rrhone/ePortfolio/README.md

 - Role-based login for admin and regular users
 - Real-time search bar for filtering inventory
 - Visual alerts for low-stock items
-- Audit trail logs all inventory changes with user role and timestamps

 ---